Slicer/SlicerLungCTAnalyzer/README.md

 <br>

 <b>Details</b><br>
+Lung Segmentation can be archieved bei either placing a few markups on the lung or using the inbuild deep learning lung and lobe segmentation algorithm.
+Manually assisted airway segmentation is supported.
-The software uses freely definable threshold ranges to identify five regions of interest: "Bulla/emphysema","Inflated","Infiltrated", "Collapsed" and "Lung Vessel".
+The Lung Analyzer uses freely definable threshold ranges to identify five regions of interest: "Bulla/emphysema","Inflated","Infiltrated", "Collapsed" and "Lung Vessel".
 Segments are generated using 3DSlicer's segment editor "Threshold" and "Grow from Seeds" function.
 The volume of each segment is calculated by using 3DSlicer's "Segment statistics" function.
 The results are then superimposed to the CT 2D views in standard colors: "Bulla" = black, "Inflated" = blue, "Infiltrated" = yellow, "Collapsed" = pink and "Vessel" = red.
 In addition, spatial reconstruction (3D) of the diseased lung segments is available.
 The total results of the segmentation include:<br>